BlueHorn07/bluehorn07.github.io/_posts/computer-science/algorithm/2021-07-12-segmented-least-squares.md

 f(x) = E + c \cdot L
 $$

-where $L$ is the number of segments, and $c$ is a postivie constant.
+where $L$ is the number of segments, and $c$ is a positive constant.

 </div>